iguana-project/iguana/README.md

 ## Installation
 ### Manual

-#### Preperation
+#### Preparation

 If you want to manually install Iguana, there are some dependencies and actions that must be installed and done before:

 ##### Dependencies
 **TODO**: more dependencies required

 We generally try to avoid any non-python dependencies but this doesn't always work well.
-The test cases need the Exempi library so for the [development environment](README.md#Development) this is required and can be installed like [this](https://python-xmp-toolkit.readthedocs.io/en/latest/installation.html#exempi):
+The test cases need the *Exempi* library so for the [development environment](README.md#Development) this is required and can be installed like [this](https://python-xmp-toolkit.readthedocs.io/en/latest/installation.html#exempi):

 ```bash
 apt-get install libexempi3  # Ubuntu/Debian